 Plant Varieties and Yields

 You can grow a variety of leafy greens inside the LGM unit: Herbs (mint, basil, oregano); Lettuces (bibb, romaine, arugula); Brassica (cabbage, mustard greens, Brussels sprouts, kale).
 And more!
 On a weekly basis you can expect to harvest over 500 full size heads of lettuce, or over 1,000 baby heads of lettuce.
 Contact us for other crop yields.
 Watch this video to learn more about what can grow in the LGM.

 With the farmhand SHOP app, you can purchase all of your growing essentials — fertilizer, nutrients, seeds — and have them delivered directly to your door.

 Growing hydroponically and vertically inside a shipping container maximizes space for growing and also allows for year round production.
 For a full infographic on how it compares, click here.

 Today, no. The Leafy Green Machine is designed for the optimal growth of lettuces, herbs, brassica, and micro-greens.

 It is absolutely possible for our growers to pursue organic certification, but be sure to check with your state’s organic certifier to see if you would qualify.
 Without organic certification, our crops are herbicide and pesticide free, and are not harmful to soil structures since we’re a hydroponic closed environment system!

-What type of training is involved?
 To ensure the success of each of our farmers, we offer an intensive two day training at our Headquarters in Boston, MA.
 This involves both in-farm lessons and classroom sessions which cover all operations of the farm.

 Once you get up and running, we approximate that it takes about 15-20 hours per week to operate (but that varies depending on seed sites, transplanting and harvesting).
 While the LGM can be managed by one person, it’s just a little easier with more hands to help.
 Watch this video to learn how the LGM makes farming more accessible.

 As a Business Platform

 While we wish there was a magic formula for this, honestly there are too many variables that prevent us from making a blanket statement on this.
 Our sales team will work with you on an individual basis to determine your unique opportunity.

 You can work with local food distributors, wholesalers, restaurants, food co-ops or markets- it’s entirely up to you.